sola-st/CodeCureAgent/code_cure_agent/experimental_setups/prompt_design.md

 ## Current State

-'Gathering Context for a Fix': The focus in this state is on gathering additional information necessary for resolving the rule violation.
+`Gathering Context for a Fix`: The focus in this state is on gathering additional information necessary for resolving the rule violation.
 It is acceptable to remain in this state for multiple cycles, but once sufficient information is collected, it is advisable to transition to the state for suggesting fixes using the write_fix command.

 ## Commands